 Parking for parade participants and spectators is available at the former WorldPay building and North Springs United Methodist Church.
 Those who want to view the parade can watch from anywhere along the route on Morgan Falls Road or even follow the parade down to the park on foot.
 After the parade, shuttles will be available to take participants back to Steel Canyon Golf Club.

 Anyone is welcome to take part in the Sandy Springs Lantern Parade.
 There is no fee to participate, and no registration is needed.
 The only cost is purchasing supplies to make your lantern.

 Creating a Lantern - You Make The Magic!

-You can purchase a lantern making kit, and get some tips and tricks from Chantelle Rytter herself, at the Sandy Springs Farmers Market on Saturday, May 29 from 10 am to 12 pm.
-Globe lantern kits, illuminated parasol kits, swallowtail butterfly lantern kits, and easy accordion lantern kits will be for sale ranging from $5-$30.
-If you'd rather make your lantern at home, stop by High Country Outfitters' Buckhead location or Ace Hardware (Cornerstone Square), to purchase a kit.
+You can purchase a lantern making kit, and get some tips and tricks from Chantelle Rytter herself, at the Sandy Springs Farmers Market on Saturday, April 9.
+Lantern kits in different shapes will be for sale ranging from $5-$30.
+There will also be a limited number of emu lantern puppet hats available for purchase, and Chantelle will be teaching how to make them during the market.
+If you'd rather make your lantern at home, stop by Ace Hardware or Steel Canyon Golf Club, to purchase a kit after April 2.